Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 # 2021_09_25 Pinpointing: Is It A Behavior?

+Subtitle: **A Quick Overview of Professional-Style Software Development in Python**

 Material related to a presentation on Sunday 25 September 2021 @ 12:00 to the Slack channel, [Behavior Analysts Who Code](https://www.codingbehavioranalysts.org)

 ***This will change frequently up to the presentation date***